 - Select “Admissions Information” on the left.

-- Select “Placement Testing,” which will take you directly to the form.
+- Select “Placement Testing” to go directly to the form.

 - Answer all questions carefully before submitting.
-Once you have submitted the form, you will not be able to return to it.
+Once you submit, you will not be able to return.

 What to Bring for On-Campus Testing